-The Company recorded share-based compensation in the amount of approximately \$69,000 and \$65,000 for professional services expense related to certain members of the board of directors for the periods ended December 31, 2018 and 2019, respectively.
+The Company recorded share-based compensation in the amount of approximately \$69,000 for professional services expense related to certain members of the board of directors for the period ended December 31, 2018.

-There are no balances with related parties as of December 31, 2018 and 2019.
+There are no balances with related parties as of December 31, 2018.